-- 1. Describe the functions of each layer in OSI and TCP/IP model and explain the types of transmission media with real time applications - 2.
-Describe the functions of data link layer and explain the protocols - 3.
-Classify the routing protocols and analyze how to assign the IP addresses for the given network - 4.
-Describe the Transport layer services. - 5.
-Explain the functions of Application layer Protocols
+- 1. Distinguish each layer in OSI and TCP/IP model and define the types of transmission media with real time applications. - 2.
+Determine the design issues of data link layer and its protocols. - 3.
+Classify the routing protocols and analyze the assigning of the IP addresses for the given network. - 4.
+Illustrate the Transport layer services and explain TCP and UDP protocols. - 5.
+Explain the functions of Application layer Protocols.